q3k/chubby75/rv901t/doc/hardware.md

 Connector JP4
 -------------
-For Migen/Litex: JP4 Pin3(H5) is used as serial TX, JP4 Pin5(G6) as serial RX
+For Migen/Litex: JP4 Pin3(H5) is used as serial TX
+For Migen/Litex: JP4 Pin5(G6) is used as serial RX

 | Shared  | Buffer  | FPGA Pin |JP4 Pin|JP4 Pin| FPGA Pin | Buffer  | Shared |
 |---------|---------|----------|-------|-------|----------|---------|--------|